-The poem “Milkweed Wishes for Monarchs” was inspired one morning on a walk out to the mailbox one morning when I spotted an exploding milkweed pod in all its glory.
+The poem “Milkweed Wishes for Monarchs” was inspired during a walk out to the mailbox one morning when I spotted an exploding milkweed pod in all its glory.
 I ran back into the house to grab my camera and was delighted with the results.
 I also captured a shot of two more pods mostly intact and picked them for a friend (photo below).

 I am a writer inspired by nature and human nature.
 As a retired elementary and middle school teacher, a wife, mother of two and grandmother of five, I live in Central Maine on a 37-acre renovated farmstead where I enjoy reading, writing, gardening, walking and reveling in the beauty of nature.
 I advocate for children and families, for childhood literacy and for the conservation of monarch butterflies—an endangered species (and milkweed, the only plant that monarch caterpillars will eat).

 My children’s book AMAZING MATILDA follows an amazing monarch butterfly through her metamorphosis.
 I wrote and illustrated this picture book to inspire kids to have patience and to follow their dreams.